Şehzade Murad (son of Şehzade Ahmed)

 Şehzade Murad (شہزادہ مراد; 1495 Amasya – c.
 16 October 1519, Kashan or Isfahan) was an Ottoman prince (şehzade), a son of Şehzade Ahmed and a grandson of Sultan Bayezid II.
 He was involved in the chaos that surrounded the succession to Sultan Bayezid II (1481–1512).

 Murad's father, Ahmed, had fought against his half-brother Şehzade Selim (later Selim I) for their father throne; during this struggle, Ahmed received support from Shah Ismail I (1501–1524) of the neighboring Safavid Empire.
 When Ahmed was put to death by the victorious Selim, Şehzade Murad was subsequently given support by Ismail I as claimant to the throne.
 Ismail I wanted to use Murad to mobilize opposition against Selim.
 In 1512, during Nur-Ali Khalifa's large-scale campaign in Anatolia, Murad joined his campaign, and even "girded the Qizilbash crown".
 According to information Selim received from his spies (December 1512/January 1513), Ismail I allegedly wanted to conquer Anatolia, give the Rum beylerbeylik to Murad, while the rest of the territory would be ruled by the Qizilbash.
-Anyhow, when the Safavid support meant for Murad failed to materialize, the scheme was abandoned, and Murad migrated to the Safavid Empire where he was given asylum.
-He died at Kashan on 16 October 1519, because natural causes. or Isfahan.
+However, when the Safavid support meant for Murad failed to materialize, the scheme was abandoned, and Murad migrated to the Safavid Empire where he was given asylum.
+He died of natural causes on 16 October 1519, at Kashan, or Isfahan.

 Ismail I's support to these rivals of Selim I formed one of the main casus belli that led to the decisive Battle of Chaldiran (1514).